 On Feb.
-20, the Supreme Court issued a 6-3 decision that the Trump administration does not have the authorization to impose tariffs under the International Emergency Economic Powers Act, 91 Stat.
+20, the Supreme Court issued a 6-3 decision that the Trump administration does not have the authorisation to impose tariffs under the International Emergency Economic Powers Act, 91 Stat.
 1626.

 The American Soybean Association reacts to tariff decision

-U.S. soybean farmers became central to the tariff debate, as many growers experienced higher input costs and dwindling market access, namely the Chinese market.
+U.S. soybean farmers became central to the tariff debate, as many growers experienced higher input costs and uncertain market access, including the Chinese market.
 The Trump administration responded to the agriculture volatility by providing $12 billion in one-time bridge payments, as AgTechNavigator previously reported.

 “The case at the Supreme Court has been closely followed by soybean farmers who have seen the cost of inputs rise over the past year due to tariffs.
 U.S. soybean growers are reliant upon imports for critical farming tools like fertilizer, seeds, pesticides, and agriculture equipment,” said Scott Metzger, ASA president and Ohio farmer, as shared in a statement.